UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Tasks:
-- Read in the `pokemon.csv` file using the full pathway.
+-  Read in the first 100 rows and columns name, total_bs and type from the file `pokemon.csv`, which is located in the data directory.
-- Save it as `pokemon_sample`.
+- Save the resulting dataframe as `pokemon_sample`.
-- Only load in the first 100 rows and only load in columns  `name`, `total_bs`, `type`.
-- Display the entire dataframe.
+- Display `pokemon_sample`.

 <codeblock id="02_08">